Aviation Avionics Technology

 Here is an opportunity to get started on your future in Aviation Avionics.
 Students will learn to repair and maintain the electrical and electronic systems — including communication, navigation and data systems — in all types of airplanes and helicopters.

-Dual Credit - Aviation Avionics Technology Brochure 2020.pdf
+Dual Credit - Aviation Avionics Technology Brochure 2021.pdf

-Aircraft Standard Practices (STDP 240) is a course in which the learner will gain hands-on experience with common hand tools, precision measuring tools and locking devices, and study the coding systems used for materials and hardware required to perform elementary maintenance tasks on aircraft.
+Aircraft Systems II (ASYS - 340) is a course in which the learner will gain hands-on experience with common hand tools, precision measuring tools and locking devices, and study the coding systems used for materials and hardware required to perform elementary maintenance tasks on aircraft.
 The learner will study the theory and fabrication of fluid lines and control cables, and learn basic servicing of aircraft fuel and oxygen.

 Location: St. Joseph High School

 When: September 2021 - June 2022 on Wednesday from 4:00 - 7:00 pm